NETWAYS/foreman-training/provisioning/03_pxe.md

 ****

-* Open Foreman's host dialog using "Host > New Host"
+* Open Foreman's host dialog using "Host > Create Host"
 * On the Host tab name it "pxe" and select the Environment "production", Puppet CA "foreman.localdomain" and Puppet Master "foreman.localdomain"
-"localdomain" and Subnet "foreman" and keep the suggested IP address
-* On the Operating system tab select the Architecture "x86_64", Operating System, Media, Partition table depending on your choice earlier
+* On the Operating system tab select the Architecture "x86_64", Operating System, Media, Partition table depending on your choice earlier and set a Root password of your choice
-* On the Interface tab click edit to configure the interface with the MAC address of the system created before, identifier "eth0", select Domain and set a Root password of your choice
+* On the Interface tab click edit to configure the interface with the MAC address of the system created before, identifier "eth0", select Domain "localdomain" and Subnet "foreman" and keep the suggested IP address
 * Unpause the virtual machine